-This program is in collaboration with The Michael J. Fox Foundation to support the identification and validation of novel biomarkers through use of the DATATOP biospecimen and clinical data resource.
-The DATATOP (Deprenyl and Tocopherol Antioxidative Therapy of Parkinsonism) intervention trial, conducted by the PSG in the late 1980s, also collected serum, cerebrospinal fluid, urine and DNA from trial participants to be banked for subsequent analyses.
-The biologic specimens paired with the clinical data from this study are a unique resource for identifying and verifying objective markers that change with clinical features of Parkinson disease.
+This program, in collaboration with The Michael J. Fox Foundation, supports the identification and validation of novel biomarkers through use of the DATATOP biospecimen and clinical data resources.
+The DATATOP (Deprenyl and Tocopherol Antioxidative Therapy of Parkinsonism) trial, conducted by the PSG in the late 1980s, also collected and banked serum, cerebrospinal fluid, urine, and DNA.

 Click here to download additional details of the DATATOP trial.

 Note: For projects requiring access to the DATATOP biospecimen repository, a separate proposal review and funding mechanism is now managed through NINDS at https://pdbp.ninds.nih.gov/pd-brac.